Jared-Xu-Edi/argo-app-deploy/readme.md

 ```
 ## Step5: Access The App

-As I didn't make nodePort service work in Kind, so in this case, we need to expose the pod with:
+As I didn't make nodePort service work in Kind, so in this case, I need to expose the pod with:
 (You need to find out the pod name with `kubectl get pods -n baas`)

 ```